python-dirbtuves/website/README.rst

 To avoid refactoring issues, we keep all project data access logic in single Django app called ``core``.
 Also this helps us to better manage dependencies between apps.
-Since ``core`` contains data access logic which is lowest layer according to *multilayered architecture*, this means, that is is very likely, that most of the code will depend on this app.
+Since ``core`` contains data access logic which is lowest layer according to *multilayered architecture*, this means, that it is very likely, that most of the code will depend on this app.
 So since ``core`` tend to be referenced by many other modules and apps, we keep ``core`` lean.

 ``website`` app is another special case and it belongs to *application* and *presentation* layers.
-This means that no other apps can ``website`` depend on ``website``, but ``website`` should depend on all other apps.
+This means that no other apps can depend on ``website``, but ``website`` should depend on all other apps.
 In other words, ``website`` works like top level app with purpose to connect all components in order to assemble whole project.